Erastuskanyatta/working-with-the-database/index.md

 Phone-0700000067

-When, we will call http://localhost/phpmyadmin/ on the browser, and open `school/students` we should have something like this;
+When we call http://localhost/phpmyadmin/ on the browser, and open `school/students` we should have something like this;
 ![database2](database2.png)

 ### Step 5: Fetching data from database